eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 ### Step 2.1: Register the Aspect Model

-1. In the HTTPie browser, locate the request labeled **"Step 2.1: Create Aspect Model / Create Aspect Model"**.
+1. In the HTTPie browser, locate the request labeled **"Step 2.1.1 Create Aspect Model"**.
 2. Replace `<UUID-1>` with the UUID provided on your datasheet, as shown in the example

 ![HTTPie Post 1](./resources/screenshots/httpie_post_1.png)